Skip to contents

 Note

-1. Check for updates on startup (if check_on_startup = TRUE)
+1. The app checks on startup when check_on_startup = TRUE.

-2. Notify the user that an update is available
+2. A notification tells the user an update is available.

 updates: